MusicBox

 Intro

-A MusicBox is an aic musical instrument in a box that produces musical notes by using a set of pins placed on a revolving cylinder to pluck the tuned teeth of a steel comb.
+A MusicBox is an automatic musical instrument in a box that produces musical notes by using a set of pins placed on a revolving cylinder to pluck the tuned teeth of a steel comb.
 Usually the song which is played on a commercial MusicBox is static.
 The idea of our solution is to made MusicBox more dynamic, so the end-user can customize pin placement and play more songs.

 UC